 If you have a student who has a hard time following directions, try standing next to them when you’re giving directions, because sometimes, just being in close proximity helps the student better absorb the information.

 16. Make up your own sign language.

-You can avoid stopping your lesson and singling out students who need attention by coming up with pre-arranged non-verbal signals or cues.
+You can avoid stopping your lesson and singling out students who need attention by coming up with pre-arranged, non-verbal signals or cues.
 For example, if a student needs to leave the room or has to cool off, the signal could be to raise two fingers.

-17. Include fewer questions per page.
+17. Put fewer questions on the page.